intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/README.md

 - DISK: 128GB

 ## Test Application
-This application is used to demonstrate the possible optimization steps to increase temporal isolaten between best effort and real time workloads on Linux systems.
+This application is used to demonstrate the possible optimization steps to increase temporal isolaten between best effort workloads like AI for data analytics or predictive maintenance and real time workloads on Linux systems.
 It includes a control task that performs random pointer chasing to simulate a workload and measures scheduling jitter, execution time and cache misses.
 The application also features a statistics handler thread that processes and logs timing information.
 The statistics are either output to the console via stdout or sent to Grafana via MQTT.
-The Grafana pipeline and an object classification model represent the best-effort workloads on the system.
+The Grafana pipeline and an OpenVINO AI based object classification model represent the best-effort workloads on the system.

 <span style="color:red"> Note: The pointer chasing buffer size should exceed the L2 cache size of your processor to see an improvment by cache partitioning described in step 2 below.
 You can change the buffer size in `rt_linux_tutorial.c` using `WORKLOAD_BUFFER_SIZE` definev.</span>